cecilekwa/earthformer-for-rainfall-retrieval/README.md

 For example; The *on_validation_epoch_end* function defines what happens at the end of a validation epoch and *training_step* function defines what happens every step of the training.

 In the `utils` directory
 The `utils/dataUtils_flex.py` file prepares your data so it can be used for training, testing and validation.
-Data is normalized, before it is used as input for the model and it is reformatted it correct tensors.
+Data is normalized, before it is used as input for the model and it is reformatted in the correct tensors.

 The `utils/VisUtils_elegant.py` file defines how your data is plotted during training, validation and testing.